DIWesser/School-Mac-Setup/README.md

 # School Mac Setup

-This is a script to setup the Journalism school and Computer Science department Macs to my liking and open what I will use for the class I am.
+This is a script to setup the Journalism school and Computer Science department Macs to my liking and open what I will use for whatever class I am in.

 ## Usage